corbado/example-passkeys-nodejs/README.md

 ### 2.1.
 Configure environment variables

-**Automatic Setup**

-You can download this repository directly from our [examples](https://app.corbado.com/app/getting-started/examples) page, where all environment variables and other necessary parameters will be configured automatically.
-In that case, you can skip the following manual setup step, and proceed to step 2.2.

-**Manual Setup**

 Please follow our [Getting started](https://docs.corbado.com/overview/getting-started) page to create and configure a project in the [developer panel](https://app.corbado.com).